Emeka024/bangalore-house-prices/README.md

 3. **Z-score filtering (threshold = 4)** — Apply Z-score method to the percentile-filtered data as an alternative approach.
 Produces the same result as step 2, confirming consistency between the two methods.

-4. **Visualization** — Plot a histogram of the cleaned data with an overlaid bell curve to verify the distribution is approximately normal after outlier removal.

 ---

 ## Key Concepts